suncoast-devs/handbook/lessons/misc-quick-reference/cs-list.md

 A `C#` list is a flexible way to store a series of similar data types in one variable.
-Whenever we need to store a sequence, of say `int` or `string`, or even a more complex data type like a `class Movie`, we can use a `List`
+Whenever we need to store a sequence, of say `int` or `string`, or even a more complex data type like a `class Movie`, we can use a `List`.

 # List is a _generic_ type